-Danish financial institutionsDownload PDF version
+Danish Financial InstitutionsDownload PDF version

-Danish law provides a number of means for such entities wishing to carry out or market financial services in Denmark.
+Danish law provides a number of options for entities wishing to carry out or market financial services in Denmark.
 Subject to certain requirements, these activities may be carried out through a branch or on a cross-border basis.
 The financial entity may also choose to establish a Danish company for the purpose.

 An entity which has obtained a license from a country outside of the EU/EEA is required to obtain a Danish license from the Danish FSA prior to carrying out the relevant business activities in Denmark.

 Regardless of how a foreign financial entity chooses to carry out activities in Denmark, attention should be paid to the general legislation applying to financial institutions, including the rules on conduct and good practice.

 Types of financial Undertakings

 The Danish Financial Business Act defines the following types of financial undertakings: